laminlabs/lamindb/README.md

 ln.Record.search("p53").to_dataframe()
 ```

-You can also create relationships of entities and -- if you connect your LaminDB instance to LaminHub -- edit them like Excel sheets in a GUI.
+You can also create relationships of entities and edit them like Excel sheets in a GUI via LaminHub.

 ### Data versioning